CS-5337-Spring-2017/ROVER_03/README.md

 Running this project depends upon the way you have files in your local computer i.e. JAR, Bat files, or inside Eclipse as a whole project.

 To set up project  locally using Eclipse follow steps mentioned bellow:

 1. In your local machine create a new folder where you want to store your project.
 2. Create blank Eclipse Java project at that folder.
 3. Create a folder ROVER_XX inside that folder.
 (Where XX represents your rover number)
 4. Go to your rover specific repository on GitHub and use big green button to copy link to clipboard.

-!(/Users/bug/Desktop/Clone_link_github.paint)
+[image for clone link]!(https://static.pexels.com/photos/104827/cat-pet-animal-domestic-104827.jpeg)

-5. On your local machine folder where you're storing your project, create a folder ROVER_XX(Again as previously XX represents your rover number)
+5. On your local machine folder where you're storing your project, create a folder ROVER_XX.
+(Again as previously XX represents your rover number)
 6. Open terminal at that location and type following commands.
 ```
   1. git init